-- a) The test sample of devices with surface coatings shall include both coating material and the substrate, even if the substrate has no tissue contact. - b) The test sample shall include a representative portion of the joint and/or seal if adhesives, radio frequency (RF) seals, or solvent seals are used in the manufacture of a portion of the device which contacts patients. - 9.2 Composite materials shall be tested as finished materials.
+- a) The test sample of devices with surface coatings shall include both coating material and the substrate, even if the substrate has no tissue contact. - b) The test sample shall include a representative portion of the joint and/or seal if adhesives, radio-frequency (RF) seals or solvent seals are used in the manufacture of a portion of the device which comes into contact with patients. - 9.2 Composite materials shall be tested as finished materials.